 How Did You Get Interested In Design?

-I wasn't quite sure what I would be doing when I entered university, and I took some time abroad to study in Paris.
+I wasn't quite sure what I would be doing when I entered university, and I took some time abroad to study in NYC.
 While there I discovered a breadth of opportunities within the field and upon returning transferred into a branding and interior design program.
 That was five years ago.

 In the grand scheme of things I’ve always liked the communication aspect of design.
 It provides a home for a voice and identity, and my work builds upon this through digital and interior design platforms.